-The IER has extensive links with international research centres; UK government departments and agencies; European Commission and other international bodies; learning and skills councils; local authorities and sectoral organisations.
-Where appropriate, a multi-disciplinary approach is encouraged and comparative international research can be facilitated through the Institute’s extensive collaborative links, especially with European institutions.
+The IER has extensive links with international research centres; UK government departments and agencies; European Commission and other international bodies; local authorities and sectoral organisations.
+Where appropriate, a interdisciplinary approach is encouraged and comparative international research can be facilitated through the Institute’s extensive collaborative links, especially with international institutions.

 Examples of current research interests of the IER’s academic researchers

 - Socio-economic change and the labour market

 - Labour market assessment and forecasting

 - European integration and comparative international studies

 - Labour market transitions across the life cycle

 Examples of methodological expertise available in the IER

 - Qualitative studies of labour market behaviour based on case studies and in-depth interviews